pingcap/talent-plan/rust/projects/project-4/project.md

 - is there some new kind of measurement we can do for thread pools in addition to criterion benchmarks?
 - panic handling for threads in the threadpool

+- In `KvStore(Arc<SharedKvStore>)` example discuss patterns for accessing types, particular not to be tempted to use `Deref`.
+- mention condvars somewhere

 -->